-That’s why I analyzed my own portfolio with the Obermatt spreadsheet on Google Sheets (free here).
-This is how I discovered that I only own one stock in the chemical industry.
-For that reason, I bought Arkema, a French Chemical Giant with a whole line of interesting products.
+That’s why Dr. Stern analyzed his own portfolio with the Obermatt spreadsheet on Google Sheets (free here).
+This is how he discovered that he only owns one stock in the chemical industry.
+For that reason, he bought Arkema, a French Chemical Giant with a whole line of interesting products.

-The principle of diversification made my decision easier and safer, without having to think much.
+The principle of diversification made his decision easier and safer, without having to think much.